Affiliate links on Android Authority may earn us a commission. Learn more.

 Does BlueStacks slow down my computer?

-BlueStacks has the potential to slow down your computer, but that’s only likely to happen on older hardware.
-Moreover, you should enable virtualization to boost performance — the app will walk you through this process depending on whether you use an AMD vs Intel processor.
+In most cases, BlueStacks will not slow down your computer.
+However, older hardware may struggle to run the app in the first place.
+To improve the emulator’s efficiency and performance, you should enable virtualization — the app will walk you through this process depending on whether you use an AMD or Intel processor.
 You’ll have to perform this step even if you Microsoft’s official method of running Android apps on Windows.

 Without virtualization enabled, your CPU will have to work harder to translate Android apps for your Windows or macOS device and this could result in massive slowdowns.